Dante Giacosa: Nuova 500 (1957)

 Fiat introduced a roomier four-seat two-door saloon in 1964, to run alongside the 600.
 The 850 had an 843 cc engine and a 270 cm increase in the wheelbase, but the specification was the same as the 600.
 An 850T version of the Multipla was also available the following year.
 Fiat also produced coupé and spyder versions using the 850 platform, with an engine producing 47 bhp, later and later a 903 cc engine with 52 bhp.
 Over a half of a million of these were built by 1972.
 Spyder production had ceased by 1973.
 Many special versions were produced by the legion of specialist coachbuilders at work in Italy at the time.
 The 850 saloon and coupe models were also produced by SEAT.
 The 600 was discontinued by Fiat in 1970.

-The "500" series was fifteen years old by 1972 when Fiat introduced their last rear-engined saloon, the 126, a four-seater the size of a BMC Mini on the wheelbase of the 500.
+The "500" series was fifteen years old by 1972 when Fiat introduced their last rear-engined saloon, the Fiat 126, a four-seater the size of a BMC Mini on the wheelbase of the 500.
 The engine was increased in capacity to 594 cc, producing 23 bhp and a top speed of 105 km/h.
 The 126 was in production before in Italy and then in Poland until 2000 and almost five million examples were produced.